cromarty/ttsprojects/README.md

 Read more about SpeakUp, speechd-up and speech-dispatcher in the speech-dispatcher directory.

-In raspberry-pi-audio is a project to write a sound-driver to render PCM text-to-speech directly on the Raspberry Pi GPU.
+In raspberry-pi is a project to write a sound-driver to render PCM text-to-speech directly on the Raspberry Pi GPU.
 Read more about that and connected stuff in the README.md in that directory.